 If you’d rather skip the hike, there are two additional parking lots close to Albion Falls.
 One is located right off of Mountain Brow Boulevard near one of the lookouts.
 The other is on Arbour Road and has direct access to the Escarpment Rail Trail.

-UPDATE: It seems as though these parking lots are now free so you no longer have to pay for parking near Albion Falls!
+UPDATE: During my visit in late fall of 2020, there seemed to be free parking near Albion Falls.
 They are quite small so I’d recommend arriving early, especially on weekends.

 Borer’s Falls, Hamilton